q2a-projects/Q2A-Ultimate-Widgets/README.md

 # Q2A Ultimate Widgets [![Question2Answer](http://qa-themes.com/files/q2a-logo.png)](http://www.question2answer.org/) [![Question2Answer Themes](http://qa-themes.com/files/qa-logo.jpg)](http://qa-themes.com/ "Q2A Themes & Plugins")
-Widget Pack for Question2Answer(Question & Answer community platform) is **UNDER BETA** and not yet approved for public use.
+Widget Pack for Question2Answer(Question & Answer community platform) is **In BETA** and not yet approved for public use.
 I'm currently adding widgets and necessary features to it.

 ## Description
 [Q2A Ultimate Widgets](http://qa-themes.com/plugins/ultimate-widgets-plugin "Q2A Ultimate Widgets Plugin Guide")  is a free and open-source **Question2Answer Plugin** providing a number of usefull and new widgets for your Q&A site.